Applicable basic regulations

 - The statement of the temporary needs of the user undertaking to be satisfied with the contract, indicating the corresponding case pursuant to those set out in article 6 of Law 14/1994, of 1 June, regulating temporary employment undertakings.

 When the undertaking that posts workers to Spain wishes to be contracted or subcontracted for works on a construction site, said undertaking must also be registered with the Register of Accredited Companies (REA) (see the section below on "Additional obligations of undertakings that post workers to Spain for the performance of works on a subcontracting basis in the construction sector").

-The procedure to notify the posting shall be that determined by the competent Autonomous Community.
-(See below the details of the regional labour authorities and the websites of the Autonomous Communities where further information can be found).
+The procedure to notify the posting shall be that determined by the competent Autonomous Community (see the section "Contact details of the labour authorities for the purposes of information about the terms and conditions of employment and posting notification").